-To improve underground geotechnical stability, facilitate increased ore extraction, and to dispose of approximately 74% of the Kainantu tailings underground, cemented paste backfill manufactured from thickened and pressure filtered concentrator tailings is used as the mine backfilling method.
-The system is designed to use approximately 74% of the instantaneous available tailings, with a nominal paste production rate of 108 m3/h and a design rate of 148 m3/h to facilitate sprint production when required.
-The nominal production rate is expected to satisfy the peak underground backfill demand of 46,298 m3/month, at a utilization rate of 59%.
+To improve underground geotechnical stability, facilitate increased ore extraction, and to dispose of the Kainantu tailings underground, cemented paste backfill manufactured from thickened and pressure filtered concentrator tailings is used as the mine backfilling method.
+The system is designed to use approximately 74% of the instantaneous available tailings, with a nominal paste production rate of 108 m/h and a design rate of 148 m/h to facilitate sprint production when required.
+The nominal production rate is expected to satisfy the peak underground backfill demand of 46,298 m/month, at a utilization rate of 59%.
 The utilization rate is typical for paste backfill systems and includes downtime for reticulation system changes, filter cake stockpile buildup, and regular maintenance.

-The average stope size (\sim 2,400 m3) is expected to be filled in a single pour campaign taking into account stope bulkheads and exclusion zones, which will not require downtime associated with fill cure periods and which will accelerate stope turn-around times.
+The average stope size ( $\sim$ 2,400 m) is expected to be filled in a single pour campaign taking into account stope bulkheads and exclusion zones, which will not require downtime associated with fill cure periods and which will accelerate stope turn-around times.
 Larger sized stopes may require a series of pour campaigns to complete but these are expected to be relatively few compared to the amount of average sized stopes.